 Proper anesthetics are used to ensure the process is as pain-free as possible.
 Your microblading artist will consult with you before the procedure to make sure your individual requests are honored.
 That said, those who choose to not receive anesthetic before the procedure have described the feeling as “being scratched,” and the pain level as a 3 on the 10 point scale.

 Unfortunately, there’s no set answer.
 The results depend on several factors, such as medication, sun exposure, after-care treatment, and genetics.
 In addition, microbladed hairstrokes rarely fade evenly, so you might have some hairstrokes outlast others.
-The average person can expect results to last anywhere from 1 year to 18 months.
+The average person will experience gradual, uneven fading that lasts anywhere from 12 to 18 months.

 An allergic reaction is extremely rare, but those who are concerned can schedule a patch-test to be performed approximately 1 week before scheduled treatment.
 Your microblading artist will collect a list of your known allergies, and provide you with a summary of all ingredients used during treatment.

 Expect the initial procedure to take anywhere from 2-3 hours, but typically closer to 3 hours.